Nutritional Sciences (M.S.)

 Curriculum & Requirements

 The program is for students who anticipate a professional career involving research or discovery, with a strong background in the basic biology and chemistry of nutrition.
-This degree may be most appropriate for students who expect to pursue further advanced study, e.g., additional graduate studies or professional school, after graduation.
+This degree may be most appropriate for students who expect to pursue further advanced studies, e.g., additional graduate studies or professional school, after graduation.
 Graduates of the Master of Science (M.S.) in Nutritional Sciences will be valued in the marketplace as they will have a demonstrated capacity to engage in critical and systems thinking, convey and apply nutrition concepts in clinical, research and community settings, work as individuals and in teams, and identify strategies for lifelong learning.

-• Thesis-based Option: In this thesis-based program students gain a comprehensive understanding of nutritional science through their coursework and engagement in research.
+In this thesis-based program students gain a comprehensive understanding of nutritional science through their coursework and engagement in research.
 Emphasis is placed on active participation in original hypothesis-driven research of publishable quality.

 The program of study must include a minimum of 30 graduate credits including 6 credit Master's Thesis based on a research project.
 Courses will be taken to fulfill expected competency requirements in experimental design and analysis and in scientific writing and communication.
 In consultation with the student’s graduate committee and the area of research specialization, other courses will be taken as appropriate.